 - Consult a tax advisor before making a decision, to make sure you’re not losing other potential tax advantages such as net unrealized appreciation for employer stock or early withdrawal exemptions.

-There are 3 types of contributions a participant can make to a workplace retirement plan: pre-tax (or traditional) contributions, Roth contributions, and after-tax contributions.
+There are 3 types of contributions a participant may be able to make to a workplace retirement plan: pre-tax contributions, Roth contributions, and after-tax contributions.

-- Elective deferrals are pre-tax contributions that are deducted from your salary before taxes are taken out.
+- Pre-tax contributions (sometimes called pre-tax elective deferrals) are deducted from your salary before taxes are taken out.
 Employer contributions to the plan, such as matching funds and profit sharing, are also pre-tax contributions made to the plan.
-In retirement, withdrawals would be taxed as income.
+In retirement, all withdrawals of pre-tax contributions and the attributable earnings on them would be taxed as ordinary income.

-- Roth contributions are also another form of elective deferrals that are made after taxes have been taken out of your pay.
-When Roth money is withdrawn from a plan in retirement, no taxes or penalties would be due as long as the withdrawals are qualified.
+- Roth contributions are similar, but they are made after taxes have been taken out of your salary.
+When Roth contributions, along with any attributable earnings on them, are withdrawn from a plan in retirement, no taxes or penalties would be due as long as the withdrawals are qualified.

-- The IRS also allows for after-tax employee contributions to a plan above the annual elective deferral contribution limit—which is $19,000 for 2019 and $19,500 for 2020—though not all employers offer the option to make after-tax contributions.
-In retirement, withdrawals of after-tax contributions would be tax-free, but any earnings on the after-tax contributions would be taxed as income.
+- The IRS also allows for after-tax employee contributions to a plan above the annual elective deferral contribution limit—which is $19,500 for 2021, and an additional $6,500 if you are age 50 and above—though not all employers offer the option to make after-tax contributions.
+In retirement, withdrawals of after-tax contributions would be tax-free, but any earnings on the after-tax contributions would be taxed as ordinary income.

 Taxes on earnings from after-tax contributions

 After-tax contributions to a 401(k) or other workplace retirement plan get a different tax treatment than their earnings.
 Since you've already paid taxes on the contributions, those withdrawals are tax-free in retirement.
-But the IRS considers the earnings to be pre-tax—so they would be treated as pre-tax and you would owe income tax when you take them out of the account.
+But the IRS considers the earnings to be pre-tax—so they would be treated as pre-tax and you would owe income tax when you withdraw the earnings from the plan.

 Earnings in Roth IRAs, however, aren't subject to income tax as long as all withdrawals from the account are qualified withdrawals.
 So rolling after-tax money from a workplace plan to a Roth IRA means you can avoid taxes on any future earnings.